Patient Profile: Meet Annalise Mozer

 Calling themselves “The Diabetes Divas for the Cure,” Mozer and nearly a dozen of her friends have held fundraisers at their middle school and are selling colorful wristbands that read “2 Sweet 4 Sugar/Cure Diabetes!”
 To date, their efforts have raised $1,600 for the Long Island Chapter of Juvenile Diabetes Research Foundation International.

-The Diabetes Divas also received recognition from the UF Diabetes Center of Excellence when they posed for a photo that tied for first place in the “Blue Circles for Diabetes” photo contest in November 2010.
+The Diabetes Divas also received recognition from the UF Health Diabetes Institute when they posed for a photo that tied for first place in the “Blue Circles for Diabetes” photo contest in November 2010.
 The blue circle is a symbol of the International Diabetes Federation — the circle symbolizes life and health, and the color blue reflects the sky that unites all nations.

 Mozer wears a light blue circle pendant around her neck.
 Since being diagnosed with Type 1 diabetes, she has realized she isn’t alone.
 But she still wishes it was easier to manage the disease and hopes Haller’s research may someday find a way.